-Amendments to the Welfare of Farmed Animals (England) Regulations 2000
+Amendments to the Welfare of Farmed Animals (Scotland) Regulations 2000

-- 3. (1) The Welfare of Farmed Animals (England) Regulations 2000 shall be amended in accordance with this regulation. - (2) In regulation 2 the following shall be inserted after paragraph (4): - "(5) Expressions which are not defined in paragraph (1) above and which appear in Council Directives 91/630/EEC[3] and 2001/88/EC[4] and Commission Directive 2001/93/EC[5] have the same meaning in these Regulations as they have for the purposes of that Community legislation.". - (3) After regulation 8 the following shall be inserted: - " Training - 8A Any person who employs or engages persons to attend to pigs must ensure that that person has received instructions and guidance on the relevant provisions of these Regulations.". - (4) For Schedule 6 there shall be substituted the following Schedule:
+- 2. (1) The Welfare of Farmed Animals (Scotland) Regulations 2000[2] are amended in accordance with paragraphs (2) to (4) of this regulation. - (2) After regulation 2(4) insert- - "(5) Expressions which are not defined in paragraph (1) above and which appear in Council Directive 1991/630/EEC (laying down minimum standards for the protection of pigs)[3], Council Directive 2001/88/EC (amending minimum standards for the protection of pigs)[4] and Commission Directive 2001/93/EC (further amending minimum standards for the protection of pigs)[5] have the same meaning in these Regulations as they have for the purposes of that Community legislation." - (3) After regulation 8 insert-

+" Training